caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 In .NET Core this has been simplified a little: `ValidationAttribute` still works the same way (hence server-side validation still works) but to support client-side validation the custom attribute class should implement [IClientModelValidator](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-2.1#iclientmodelvalidator), adding data attributes to the `ClientModelValidationContext` in the implementation of `AddValidation()`.

 This is essentially the change implemented in this .NET Core Version of ExpressiveAnnotations.
 Although this means that separate Validator classes are no longer required, this implementation preserves the separation of the Validator classes from the Attribute classes, with the Attribute classes instantiating Validators and calling `AttachValidationRules()` on those Validators to add the data attributes to the context.
-A separate project for unobtrusive (client-side) validation is no longer necessary though, so the helper classes and methods from that project have been merged into the `UoN.ExpressiveAnnotations.NetCore` project.
+A separate project for unobtrusive (client-side) validation is no longer necessary though, so the helper classes and methods from that project have been merged into the `UoN.ExpressiveAnnotations.Net8` project.

 In addition, the solution contains a re-implementation in .NET Core of Jarosław's sample project.
 The .NET Core sample has only been partially reworked to follow .NET Core best practices.
 Note that not all of the controls work in exactly the same way as before - the datepicker has not been implemented in the .Net Core sample, for example.

-The `UoN.ExpressiveAnnotations.NetCore` solution has also been simplified by removing the supporting projects.
+The `UoN.ExpressiveAnnotations.Net8` solution has also been simplified by removing the supporting projects.
 Separate samples for MvcWeb and MvvmDesktop applications are no longer relevant and the test projects have been removed because tests have not yet been re-implemented in this solution.

 ## Contributing